 Unlike most assembly language books, this one does not emphasize writing applications in assembly language.
 Higher level languages, e.g., C, C++, Java, are much better for creating applications.
 You should avoid writing in assembly language whenever possible.
-The book guides you through writing lots of programs, but they are intended to illustrate programming concepts, not applications.
+This book guides you through writing lots of programs, but they are intended to illustrate programming concepts, not applications.

 You may wonder why you should study assembly language at all.
 The usual reasons given are: